trevorpfiz/patientx-starter/README.md

 Please refer to our detailed `PROJECT.md` document: [Project Details](https://github.com/trevorpfiz/canvas-fhir/blob/main/PROJECT.md)

-This should give you a comprehensive understanding of the starter and our design philosophy.
+This should give you a comprehensive understanding of the patient experience starter and our design philosophy.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>